Patrick Mackay

 David Groves, better known by his birth name Patrick David Mackay (born 25 September 1952), is a British serial killer who is believed to be one of the United Kingdom's most prolific serial murderers.

-He confessed to murdering thirteen people across London, Essex and Kent in England between 1973 and 1975.
-After retracting his confessions to nine of the killings, he was convicted of three counts of manslaughter; two additional cases were left to lie on file and police later found proof that he had killed one of these two victims.
-All of his confessions were found to match existing unsolved murders in and around London, and no one else has ever been arrested, charged or convicted for these officially still-unsolved crimes.
-He also attempted to kill a boy as a child.
+He was convicted of three counts of manslaughter and two additional cases that were left to lie on file.
+Detectives said he confessed in remand to the murders of six more people across London, Essex and Kent in England between 1973 and 1975.
+All of them were found to match existing unsolved murders.

-Officially diagnosed as a psychopath at the age of fifteen, Mackay has been repeatedly denied parole since 1995 on the basis that he is considered too dangerous for release, although in recent years has been incarcerated in open prison conditions with day release provisions.
+Diagnosed as a psychopath at the age of fifteen, Mackay has been repeatedly denied parole since 1995 on the basis that he is considered too dangerous for release, although since 2017 he has been incarcerated in open prison conditions with day release provisions.
 In 2020, authorities launched fresh inquiries into his suspected murders, but they were unable to find sufficient evidence.
-Dartford MP Gareth Johnson has repeatedly voiced his concerns over Mackay's potential release.
+Former Dartford MP Gareth Johnson has repeatedly voiced his concerns over Mackay's potential release.
 In July 2022, it was revealed that Mackay's case had been referred to the Parole Board again.